 Triathlon bags, or transition packs as they are sometimes known, are a piece of triathlon gear that is not necessarily essential but can make life much easier if you begin to get somewhat serious about a sport.
 Triathlon bags are basically backpacks or gear bags built especially for the sport of triathlon.
 While the most common use of a triathlon bag is to hold everything you need on race day and become your transition “command central”, these packs can also be extremely useful for carrying gear to and from key training activities.

 Can you just use a duffle bag or backpack to carry your gear?
-You can, but it won’t take long to discover the benefits of a bag that is specifically designed for triathletes.
+Sure, you can, but it won’t take long to discover the benefits of a bag that is specifically designed for triathletes.
 Transition bags usually have a little more space than your typical gym duffle, but more importantly they are designed to fit the specific gear you use during triathlon.
 Unless you are relatively confident you will only do one shorter triathlon in your entire life, investing in a triathlon bag is a wise move.
+They are specifically designed to hold everything on your triathlon checklist in a very organized manner.
+Think of it as an investment in your race-day preparation and sanity.

 Triathlon Bags: What to look for